 The Carpathian Mountains is the third longest mountain range in Europe and runs through half a dozen countries.

-With unique plant, wildlife and hiking experiences, visiting the mountain range will be a once in a lifetime experience.
+With unique plant, wildlife and hiking experiences, visiting the mountain range is a once in a lifetime experience.

-Below is important information on the mountain range including the notable mountains and hikes for you to enjoy.
+Below is all the important information on the mountain range including the notable mountains and hikes for you to enjoy.